 Meaningful company contribution:

-- Demonstrates a clear link to the underlying issue and solution, including whether the contribution is direct, enabling/supporting or indirect.
+- Demonstrates a clear link to the underlying issue and solution, including whether the contribution is direct or enabling/supporting.

 - Is relevant for the company either as a revenue/growth driver, as strategic initiatives backed by research and development or capital expenditure, or a function of strong culture or behaviours and ‘how they do things’ e.g. for equality and diversity.